skoleapp/skole-backend/README.md

 ## Development Tips 🚀

 - No pull requests can be merged without CircleCI first building and running [`Dockerfile`](Dockerfile) against it.
-  See the bottommost `CMD` in it for the full list of stuff it runs and validates.
+  See the `CMD` of the `circleci` stage for the full list of stuff it runs and validates.
   CircleCI also verifies the code style, so there is no need to argue about formatting.

 - Use [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstrings.